dimagi/commcare-export/README.md

 Dependencies
 ------------

 Required dependencies will be automatically installed via pip.
-But since you may not care about all export formats, the various dependencies there are optional.
-Here is how you might install them:
+However, this will not necessarily install the drivers for your SQL database.
+As an example, if you are accessing a PostgreSQL database you may need to run the following:

 ```
-# To export "xlsx"
-$ pip install openpyxl

-# To export "xls"
-$ pip install xlwt

-# To sync with a SQL database
-$ pip install SQLAlchemy alembic
+$ pip install psycopg2
 ```

+The database driver will be inferred from the URL to the database.
+For example, `--output 'sqlite:////tmp/some-sqlite.db'` will use the SQLite driver that ships with Python, while `--output 'postgresql://my-db-server/my_database_name'` will use a PostgreSQL driver appropriate to your system.
+We cannot maintain a list of all possible drivers; we depend on SQLAlchemy to manage this, so it is up to you to ensure these libraries are available.

 Contributing
 ------------